Applied tools

 From WinMedia frameworks to MandalaStacks applied tools

-WinMedia develops and interprets the frameworks.
-MandalaStacks turns those frameworks into applied tools, guided systems, generators, and interactive workflows.
+Applied tools begin after the concept is clear.
+WinMedia develops and interprets the frameworks, while MandalaStacks turns selected parts of that work into reusable tools, guided systems, generators, and interactive workflows.

 Core meaning

-What the applied-tools bridge explains
+What the applied tools surface explains

 - WinMedia remains the canonical source for explanation, naming, and interpretation.